-ustralian puppeteer, living and working in the Netherlands.
-Neville Tranter studied theatre while also working with Billbar Puppet Theatre (founded by Barbara and Bill Turnbull in Toowoomba, Queensland, that performed traditional puppetry) where he learnt to manipulate and create his own puppets.
-Having completed his training with the American director Robert Gist in Queensland in 1976, Tranter established his own company, Stuffed Puppet Theatre.
+Tranter studied theatre while also in Düsseldorf (Germany). working with Billbar Puppet Theatre (founded create his own puppets.
+Having completed building and teaching. his training with the American director Robert Gist in Queensland in 1976, Tranter established his own company, Stuffed Puppet Theatre.
 In 1978, he was invited to participate in the Amsterdam Festival of Fools, after which he moved permanently to the Netherlands.
 This was the beginning of Tranter's career as a solo puppeteer performing for adult audiences.

-Tranter performs almost always with life-size apuppets.
+Tranter performs almost always with life-size puppets.
 He is visible as manipulator, mostly as an opponent to his puppets.
 Essential in his work is the relationship between himself and the characters he manipulates.
 He brings them to life in such a way that he is barely able to control them.
-The relationship between puppeteer and puppet is ambivalent: he animates his puppets with humour, tenderness, almost love, but at the same time he confronts them with cruel games; at times, the puppets appear to provoke the puppeteer.
-This ambivalent relationship is one of the more distinct characteristics that run through Tranter's work.
+The relationship between puppeteer and puppet is ambivalent: he animates his puppets with humour, tenderness, almost love, but at the same ALINA FOMINA, 1942 time he confronts them with cruel games; at times, the puppets appear to provoke the BELARUS puppeteer.
+This ambivalent relationship is one of the more distinct characteristics that run UNIMA Member of Honour 2000 through Tranter's work.